pyeventsourcing/esdbclient/README.md

 The optional argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
 By default, this argument will match "system events", so that they will not be included.
-This argument is ignored if `filter_include` is set.
+This argument is ignored if `filter_include` is set to a non-empty sequence.

 The optional argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
 By